Manib051/Travel-behavior-analysis-/README.md

 ## Repository Contents
--`final.ipynb` : Jupyter Notebook containing the full analysis, including data loading, cleaning, visualization, and results.
+- `final.ipynb` : Jupyter Notebook containing the full analysis, including data loading, cleaning, visualization, and results.

 - `train_set.csv` : dataset that needs to be cleaned for analysis